 The term vernacular in architecture is used to refer to the indigenous architectural style that belongs to a particular region or cultural origin.
 Vernacular architecture refers closely to the designs that are convenient for that particular region concerning keeping a few key factors into consideration.
 The factors that undergo into consideration are the geographical topography, climatic conditions as well as how prone to disasters (the types of disasters as well) that particular region is.
-Another but also one of the most important factors that stand for consideration is the types of materials that are locally available at an abundance.
+Another but also one of the most important factors that stand for consideration is the types of materials that are locally available an abundance.

 It is widely believed that to learn architecture, one must be very thorough and true to the knowledge and understanding of one’s materials.
-This refers to nature, purpose, and variation that a particular material serves when used during construction and the final condition that it reflects on the finished building.
-Materials are a very integral part of the architecture and play a major role in any form of construction aiding to variety on many levels.
+This refers to the nature, purpose, and variation that a particular material serves when used during construction and the final condition that it reflects on the finished building.
+Materials are a very integral part of architecture and play a major role in any form of construction aiding to variety on many levels.